trailingend/pytorch-deformable-image-inpainting/README.md

 - in the project root folder, run `python app.py` in Terminal
 - url: localhost:5000

-## To compile front-end
+## How to test front-end framework
-- change directory into the static folder, run `npm run dev` in Terminal
+- change directory into the static folder, run `npm install` and then `npm run dev` in Terminal
 - url: localhost:8080
 - remember to clear browser cache

-## How to test front-end framework
+## How to compile front-end
-- change directory into the static folder, run `npm install` and then `npm run watch` in Terminal
+- change directory into the static folder, run `npm run build` in Terminal

 <!-- ----------------------------- -->